 - a.
 Requests exceeding budgetary guidelines will not be reviewed.
 Unless otherwise stated, grants are not renewable. - b.
-Applicants interested in identifying international collaborators or partnerships for the AMR program may refer to the Joint Programming Initiative on Antimicrobial Resistance supported projects website.
+Applicants interested in identifying international collaborators or partnerships for the AMR program may refer to the Joint Programming Initiative on Antimicrobial Resistance supported projects website. - c.

-- c.
 While development of vaccines that prevent certain diseases can be one way to decrease antimicrobial resistance, the AMR program does not support research on the development of vaccines for controlling animal diseases.
-Applications that address vaccine development for animal diseases should be submitted to the Diseases of Agricultural Animals program area priority (A1221). - d.
+Applications that address vaccine development for animal diseases should be submitted to the Diseases of Agricultural Animals program area priority (A1221).

+d.
 NIFA is partnering with Ireland and Northern Ireland under the U.S.-Ireland Research and Development Partnership to solicit collaborative research applications in the Mitigating Antimicrobial Resistance Across the Food Chain program area priority.
 For more information including FAQs about this program, visit the NIFA, Ireland, and Northern Ireland partnership page.
-Applicants submitting to this partnership must select Collaborative as the grant type and their application title should begin as "TRIPARTITE: [full title]".
+Applicants submitting to this partnership must select "other" in the AFRI Project Type form and type in "Collaborative" and their application title should begin as "TRIPARTITE: [full title]".